Zeyad-Mustafa/josephson-junction/README.md

 Josephson junctions represent one of the most fascinating phenomena in superconductivity, where Cooper pairs tunnel through a barrier while maintaining quantum coherence.
 Through this simulation, I've explored both the DC Josephson effect (zero-voltage supercurrent) and AC Josephson effect (voltage-induced phase oscillations) that form the basis for many superconducting applications.
 ## output examples
 ![Josephson IV Curve](josephson_iv.png)

 ![Josephson dynamics curve](josephson_dynamics.png)

+The first image shows how these quantum devices can carry electricity perfectly (with no voltage) up to a certain current, then suddenly switch to normal behavior.
+The second image reveals the hidden quantum oscillations that occur when we push them past this limit  these are what make Josephson junctions so useful for ultra-precise sensors and quantum computers.
 ## Features
 This Python package simulates key aspects of Josephson junction physics:
 - **DC Josephson Effect**: Models the supercurrent flow below critical current